skottydeveloper/Javascript/README.md

 # Javascript/TypeScript
 ## Summary
 This repository is a portfolio of code for the Javascript and TypeScript programming language.
-It consists of projects I have completed, during uni and in my own time, while learning Javascript and TypeScript.
+It consists of projects I have completed, during uni and in my own time, while learning both languages.

 ## Notable Projects
 ### eRestaurant Web Application